PSYCHOLOGY TEAM

 Rachel Holowicki is the founder of Brain Waves Educational Psychology.
 She specializes in helping children facing challenges such as ADHD, autism, learning disabilities, and anxiety.
 She has worked as a Developmental Therapist, School Psychologist, and Licensed Educational Psychologist in Illinois and California.
 Rachel is dedicated to ensuring that each student receives the tailored support they need to thrive academically and emotionally.
 Her expertise extends to addressing the needs of gifted learners, ensuring they receive appropriate accommodations and enrichment opportunities.
 Rachel also holds a certificate as a Diplomat in School Neuropsychology.

-Samira Rastegar, MS, LEP #2879, Licensed Educational Psychologist
+Samira Rastegar, LEP #2879, Licensed Educational Psychologist

 Samira Rastegar is a dedicated School Psychologist with over 20 years of experience supporting students’ academic, social, and emotional development.
 Fluent in English and Farsi, Samira takes a strengths-based approach, emphasizing the importance of understanding not only the challenges students face but also their unique abilities.
 She specializes in conducting comprehensive psychoeducational assessments, providing executive functioning coaching, and delivering counseling services tailored to each student’s needs.
 Samira is passionate about empowering students to overcome obstacles and thrive in their educational journeys.